mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of February 7, 2026 (v0.5.9):**
+    -   **Kiosk Mode Dimness Fix:** Reworked the Kiosk Mode dimming control to be more intuitive.
+It now uses a "Screen Brightness" slider where lower values correctly result in a dimmer screen (higher opacity), addressing user confusion about the dimness level's effect.

 -   **Week of January 31, 2026 (v0.5.8):**
     -   **Kiosk Mode Enhancements:** Overhauled the auto-dimming feature for shared devices.
 It is now exclusively active in Kiosk Mode, uses the globally-managed screen dimming overlay for reliability, and respects the dimness level set in the admin settings.